Lembeh - North Sulawesi

 The last 10 years Lembeh has seen an enormous increase in dive operators and quality accommodation on both the island and the main land.

-But diving here can also be done through day trips from Manado; it's approximately a 1½hour drive from the bay of Manado to Bitung.
+Diving here can also be done as a day trip from Manado; it's approximately a 1½hour drive from the bay of Manado to Bitung.

 Lembeh island creates a calm channel, protected from both the north-east and south-west monsoon.